gmdsi/GMDSI_notebooks/README.md

 </p>

 Pre-requisites for Part 2 include a basic understanding of PEST/PEST++ and the ``PEST`` interface, as well as familiarity with the Freyberg model.
 Familiarity with Python and Jupyter Notebooks is assumed.

-After completing this module, learners should be able to:

-  - Construct a high-dimensional ``PEST`` control file and interface files.
-  - Implement GLM and ensemble-based parameter estimation and uncertainty analysis workflows using ``PEST++`` and associated tools.
-  - Apply management optimization and sequential data assimilation techniques to decision-support groundwater modelling problems.